AlbertoSoliver/DapperAPI/README.md

 # DapperAPI
-Web API with Dapper and .Net5
+Web API with Dapper, .Net5 and IBM Db2 iSeries